Pasu4/animdustry/doc/doc_js.md

 - User-defined functions cannot have default/optional arguments.
 - The `let` keyword is not supported in Duktape.
 - `for...of` loops are not supported in Duktape.
 Either use a `for...in` or `for` loop.

+## Publishing

+To publish a mod, it needs to be in a public GitHub repository and have the topic `animdustry-mod`.

+The namespace of your mod must be unique across all mods.
+If two mods have the same namespace, the mod that was created first has priority, the other mod will not be added.

+For now, the only way to download mods is manually downloading it from its repository on GitHub, unzipping it, and placing it in the `mods` folder.
+For convenience, you can find a list of mods with download links [here](https://github.com/Pasu4/animdustry-mods/blob/master/mods.md).
+Once the mod browser is implemented, it will be possible to install mods directly

+### Tags

+**Note:** Tags will be used for the mod browser, which is not implemented yet.

+Tags are keywords that make it easier to find your mod in the mod browser.
+There are also some special tags